-- Graduation from a medical school in the United States of Canada accredited by Liaison Committee on Medical Education (LCME), or
+- Graduation from a medical school in the United States or Canada accredited by the Liaison Committee on Medical Education (LCME), or

 - Graduation from a college of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA), or

 - Graduation from an acceptable medical school outside the United States or Canada with one of the following:

 d.
 Foreign medical schools are deemed acceptable as defined by the KSHBA (K.S.A.
 65-2873).
 This is the minimum standard for graduates of foreign medical schools, however individual programs may have more stringent rules for foreign medical school graduates:

 - successful completion of a Fifth Pathway program provided by an LCME accredited medical school, or